rafi9603/Information-gathring-websites-and-tools/day1.md

 Some have also described it as a search engine of service banners, which are metadata that the server sends back to the client.

-##2.Censys.io
+## 2.Censys.io
 Censys is a platform that helps information security practitioners discover, monitor, and analyze devices that are accessible from the Internet.
 Enterprises use Censys to understand their network attack surfaces.
-CERTs(community emergency response teams) and security researchers, use it to discover new threats and assess their global impact.
+CERTs(community emergency response teams) and security researchers, use it to discover new threats and assess their global impact

-##3.Crt.sh
+## 3.Crt.sh
 crt.sh is a web interface to a distributed database called the certificate transparency logs. certificate-transparency.org CRT is a file extension for a digital certificate file used with a web browser.
 CRT files are used to verify a secure website's authenticity,